Your wedding makeup trial

 Dress the part

-We recommend that you wear a white or very light top or dress on the day, so that both you and your makeup artist can see how the makeup shades work when set against ivory, and have a more accurate idea of how you’ll look in your dress.
+We recommend that you wear a white or very light top on the day, so that your makeup artist can see how the makeup shades work when set against ivory.
 White reflects light up at the face, so it can really change the tones of any makeup you’re wearing.

 To get the most out of your wedding makeup trial, make sure to do a little prep first.
-Groom your eyebrows (if you’re waxing, we recommend at least a two-day gap to avoid redness), exfoliate using a gentle scrub or flannel to remove any dead or flaky skin, and apply a moisturising face mask the night before (one that you know works, otherwise you risk reacting to a new product).
+Groom your eyebrows – if you’re waxing, we recommend at least a two-day gap to avoid redness.
+Exfoliate using a gentle scrub or flannel to remove any dead or flaky skin.
+Apply a moisturising face mask the night before.
 Your makeup will sit much better on a smooth, hydrated surface.
 If you’re worried about any specific aspects of your skin, such as acne, dryness or rosacea, your makeup artist should be able to give you some good skincare tips to stick to ahead of the big day.

 Don’t be afraid to tweak

-The whole point of a makeup trial is to test a few different things before the day, so if you want to try a few different lip colours, or want to try darkening the eyes after the look is finished, just let your makeup artist know!
-You may decide that you want to make changes after the trial is over and you’ve seen your makeup in a few different lights – that’s fine too!
+The whole point of a makeup trial is to test a few different things before the day.
+If you want to try a few different lip colours, or want to try darkening the eyes after the look is finished, just let your makeup artist know!
+You may decide that you want to make changes after the trial is over and you’ve seen your makeup in a few different lights.
 Simply speak to your artist so that she knows well in advance of the big day.

 Picky about products?

 If you’re dead set on using a specific product, such as a lipstick shade that you love or a foundation that you know works well for your skin, then bring it along to the trial with you.
-Your makeup artist won’t have all the colours or brands under the sun, so if you have something specific in mind, let them know in advance.
+If you have a specific colour or brand in mind, check with your makeup artist in advance.

 Ask about timing

-It’s likely that your makeup during the trial will take longer than your actual wedding makeup, but it’s always worth asking how long you think the look will take to recreate on the wedding day so that you can plan your schedule accordingly.
+It’s likely that your makeup during the trial will take longer than your actual wedding makeup.
+However, it’s always worth asking how long you think the look will take to recreate on the wedding day so that you can plan your schedule accordingly.
 This is especially true if your hair and makeup are being done by the same person!